 Insight #11: Avoid regrets: honor your caregivers.

-No one comes to childhood unscathed, as adults is up to us to make sense of those wounds, to clean them up as best we can, and to put them into perspective.
+No one comes to childhood unscathed, as adults, it is up to us to make sense of those wounds, clean them up as best we can, and put them into perspective.
 It helps to appreciate that whoever raised us was doing the best they could, even when it wasn’t very good.